Home / Sample Resumes / Simple Resume

 • Candidates who want to keep the focus on their qualifications

-Who shouldn’t use this type of resume?
+Who shouldn’t use a simple resume?

 • Job seekers in creative fields like design or media